reflectoring/reflectoring.github.io/content/blog/2022/2022-03-06-complete-guide-to-middleware-in-express.md

 Express looks for the files in the order in which we set the static directories with the `express.static` middleware function.

-In our example, we have defined `images` directory before `htmls`.
-So Express will look for the file : `productsample.html` in the `images` directory first.
+In our example, we have defined the `images` directory before `htmls`.
+So Express will look for the file: `productsample.html` in the `images` directory first.
 If the file is not found in the `images` directory, Express looks for the file in the `htmls` directory.

 Next we have defined a route with url `product` to serve the static HTML file `productsample.html`.
 The HTML file contains an image referred only with the image name `sample.jpg`: